shuyelin06/Obsidian-Notes/content/Classes/CMSC351/Big O Notation.md

 ---
 title: Big O Notation
 tags:
-- work-in-progress
+- up-to-date
 - cmsc351
 ---

 # Motivation
 Suppose we have 2 different algorithms operating on a list of length $n$.
-Now suppose we run these algorithms on various size lists, and obtain the following:
+Now suppose we run these algorithms on various size lists, and obtain the following runtime data:

 | $n$ | $A_1 (n)$ | $A_2(n)$ |
 | :-: | :-: | :-: |